jdevfullstack-tutorials/single-display-arduino-project/README.md

 the metal strip at the bottom of a breadboard will do the job.

-## The 7-segment Display
+## The 7-Segment Display
 ![display](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src2.png?raw=true)

-To not complicate things, we just use one 7-segment Display for the output.
+To not complicate things, we just use one 7-Segment Display for the output.
 Remember, computer monitors' concept of display is the same: the dot-and-no-dot pattern to create a display, whether an image or letter or numbers.
 You can do the same thing by using LEDs to serve as pixels.

-But here in our project, we want to use the 7-segment display as an upgrade from the basic LEDs.
-It's called 7-segment Display because there are 7 segments of LEDs.
+But here in our project, we want to use the 7-Segment display as an upgrade from the basic LEDs.
+It's called 7-Segment Display because there are seven segments of LEDs.

 ![display2](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src7.png?raw=true)

-The 7-segment display will either use `cathode` or `anode`.
+The 7-Segment Display will either use `cathode` or `anode`.
 Make sure you got it right.
 It depends on your circuit design.